facebook/react/OVERVIEW.md

 The profiling tab shows information for the currently-selected React root.
 When profiling completes (or when a new root is selected) the frontend first checks to see if there is any profiling data for the selected root.
 (Has it cached any "_operations_"?)

-If so, then it sends a "_profileSummary_" message with an id that identifies the root.
-The backend then returns the following information:
+If so, then it sends a "_getProfilingSummary_" message with an id that identifies the root.
+The backend then returns a "_profilingSummary_" message with the following information:

 * root id (to match request and response)
 * number of interactions that were traced for this root